Using the Query Table Data Construct

 The relative performance of hash and btree methods varies depending on many factors, including the distribution of keys in your dataset.
 If you are in doubt, try both methods to determine which produces the fastest lookup times for associated Query operators.
 Also remember that StreamBase Studio allows you to specify a key range and sort order in an associated Query operator when you use a btree ordered index, but not when using hashed access.

-If the Definition field specifies <Private Table Schema>, then use the Secondary Indices tab as described in this section to define one or more secondary index fields for this Query Table.
+When the Table Schema is set to <Private Table Schema>, you can use the Secondary Indexes tab to define one or more secondary index fields for this Query Table.

-Secondary indices specify a field or set of fields that are used to look up values in the Query Table.
-Secondary indices are optional, but if used, no secondary index can be the same as the primary index.
+Secondary indexes specify a field or set of fields that are used to look up values in the Query Table.
+Secondary indexes are optional; if used, no secondary index field can be the same as the primary index field.
+If a Query Table's schema includes fields of type list or tuple, you can use a subfield as the field specification.

 For each secondary index: